-C. Lauderdale-by-the-Sea - Sign in at El Prada Park, approximately two blocks north of the pier.
-Park is available at the El Prado lot or Town Hall (across A1A).
+C. Lauderdale-by-the-Sea - Sign in at El Prado Park, approximately two blocks north of the pier.
+Parking is available at the El Prado lot or Town Hall (across A1A).

-D. Oakland Park Blvd.-Sign in at Earl Lifshey Ocean Park located at the end of Oakland Park Blvd., east of A1A.
+D. Oakland Park Blvd. - Sign in at Earl Lifshey Ocean Park located at the end of Oakland Park Blvd., east of A1A.
 Limited parking is available at the lot on the SE corner of A1A and Oakland Park Blvd.

 E. Hugh Taylor Birch State Park – When you arrive at the gate, tell park personnel you are participating in the Coastal Cleanup.
 Sign in near the tunnel entrance to the beach.
 Walk into the pavilion and the sign-in table is to your right.

-G. Von D. Mitzell and Eula Johnson (nee John U. Lloyd State Park – When you arrive at the gate, tell park personnel you are participating in the Coastal Cleanup.
-Once in the park, make your first left and sign in at the boat ramp.
+G. Von D. Mitzell and Eula Johnson (nee John U. Lloyd State Park) – When you arrive at the gate, tell park personnel you are participating in the Coastal Cleanup.
+Once in the park, make your first left and sign in at the Marina Pavilion.